 CRAM GUY portrays a life-size student “grundge-bot” seated at a desk who is frantically cramming for an exam and then slows down, collapses into a dream state, is awakened by a loud gong, and starts the cramming cycle over again.

 Computer control was provided by Randall Pursley.
-CRAM GUY is on display at the American Visionary Arts Museum in Baltimore.
+CRAM GUY was on display for 7 years at the American Visionary Arts Museum in Baltimore.

 Ro-Bow